olivierfriard/DORIS_doc/index.rst

    :width: 100%

-Origin definition
+Origin definition (not mandatory)
 --------------------------------------------------------------------------------------------------------------------------------------------

-The origin of the referential system can be defined.
+The origin of the referential system of coordinates can be defined.

 **Define origin** button > **Origin from a point**